Management Response

 Responsible Deadline Status Comments

-Continue support to key global intergovernmental processes and multistakeholder alliances at global and regional levels linked to priority policy areas, including engagement with CSOs, particularly at country level Lead PPID / EE , support (IGS, GEF, CSD, AC EJR/FACJ,ROs, COs) 2025/12 Ongoing
+Continue support to key global intergovernmental processes and multistakeholder alliances at global and regional levels linked to priority policy areas, including engagement with CSOs, particularly at country level Lead PPID / EE , support (IGS, GEF, CSD, AC EJR/FACJ,ROs, COs) 2025/12 Initiated

-Strengthen capacity to engage successfully in implementing Signature Initiatives and priority policy areas by securing [core and non-core] resources to recruit gender experts in these areas and strategically partnering with and leveraging the technical capacity of other entities Lead PPID / EE , support( ROs,COs,SPD, SPRED) 2025/12 Ongoing
+Strengthen capacity to engage successfully in implementing Signature Initiatives and priority policy areas by securing [core and non-core] resources to recruit gender experts in these areas and strategically partnering with and leveraging the technical capacity of other entities Lead PPID / EE , support( ROs,COs,SPD, SPRED) 2025/12 Initiated

-Continue to take an evidence-based approach in responding to new and emerging crises/priority areas by building capacity to support gender disaggregated data collection and use, rapid assessments and developing and implementing gender-responsive policy tools Lead PPID / EE , support ( COs R&D, ROs) 2025/12 Ongoing
+Continue to take an evidence-based approach in responding to new and emerging crises/priority areas by building capacity to support gender disaggregated data collection and use, rapid assessments and developing and implementing gender-responsive policy tools Lead PPID / EE , support ( COs R&D, ROs) 2025/12 Initiated

 Undertake gender analyses of current economic trends (such as current macroeconomic stagnation and the costof- living crisis), environmental changes and political developments to assess likely impacts on WEE and propose mitigating policies and approaches Lead PPID / EE , support ( COs R&D, ROs) 2025/12 Initiated